joebailey26/TV-Shows/readme.md

 There is a live calendar link available so you can sync with services like Google Calendar.
 Google Calendar isn't very reliable when syncing from a URL, so custom functionality is currently being built.

-## Preview Deployments

-Pull requests automatically deploy to a temporary Cloudflare Worker so reviewers can test changes before merge.
-The URL is posted as a comment on the PR.

-Cloudflare automatically sets `CF_PAGES_URL` during preview deployments.
-Ensure this variable or `NUXT_PUBLIC_AUTH_JS_BASE_URL` is available to your worker so Auth JS can validate request origins.

 ## Getting started

 You must set GITHUB_TOKEN in your .env to be able to download Galexia packages.